10 Amazon Product Listings Tips That (Actually) Drive Sales

 A product’s reviews go hand-in-hand with its ratings; essentially, the more reviews you have, the higher your ratings.
 If an item lands within the range of four to five stars, it’s safe to say that particular product is performing well.

-But if an item falls below four stars, there are definitely ways to improve its metrics.
+But if an item falls below four stars, there are definitely ways to improve your product data and metrics.
 All you need to do is look for patterns within your negative reviews, and come up with a solution to the product flaws or defects your customers are complaining about.

 What Is Detail Page Control?